Drug And Alcohol Rehab Centers That Take Cigna Insurance

 Will Cigna insurance cover out-of-state Rehab?

-Cigna does cover out-of-state rehab programs both in-network and out of network.
+Cigna does cover out-of-state rehab programs both in-network and out-of-network.
 For out-of-network rehabilitation facilities, your insurance policy must have out-of-state benefits for coverage.
-Check with your insurance policy to make sure that the treatment facility and services they provide are covered.
+Check with our expert team at Find Addiction Rehabs to make sure that the treatment facility and services they provide are covered.

 How Do I Know What My Cigna Insurance Will Cover?